Guidance

 While assessment is an ongoing process, there are 3 phases of the assessment process that responds to reports of concern:

-There are key decision points across the 3 phases of assessment which determine the purpose of assessment at each phase and decision-making about whether the following phase of assessment is required.
-Each phase of the assessment builds on information previously received or gathered in order to inform the decision specific to that phase of the assessment.
+There are key decision points across the 3 phases of assessment that determine the purpose of assessment at each phase and decision-making about whether the following phase of assessment is required.
+Each phase of the assessment builds and deepens our understanding to gather and analyse information to support decision-making specific to that phase of the assessment.
 This includes all forms of information, including visual information such as photos.

-• unique circumstances of each tamaiti in the context of their whānau or family group
+- unique circumstances of each tamaiti or rangatahi and their whānau or family

 Practice for working effectively with Māori